 Little boy sitting at the top of green slide in a playground

-Types that occur in young people include Parkinson’s disease, multiple sclerosis and Huntington’s disease.
+The types of neurodegenerative disorders that occur in young people include Parkinson’s disease, multiple sclerosis and Huntington’s disease.
 New types of childhood-onset neurodegenerative disease are also being discovered.

 Little boy sitting at the top of green slide in a playground